jigx-com/jigx-docs-examples/docs/Actions/reset-state.md

 3. As the main action on the jig, and when you press the action, the `reset-state` action will be executed.
 4. The `onPress` and `onChange` actions will be executed when you trigger the `onPress` or `onChange` event.

-## Examples and code snippets ****
+## Examples and code snippets

 ::::ExpandableHeading
 ### reset-state onFocus/onRefresh

-::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/me_Ah8R_TyYAScqJsBsn6_reset-state-onfocus.PNG" signedSrc="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/me_Ah8R_TyYAScqJsBsn6_reset-state-onfocus.PNG" size="80" width="2536" height="2500" position="center" caption="Reset-state onFocus/onRefresh" alt="Reset-state onFocus/onRefresh"}
+::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/me_Ah8R_TyYAScqJsBsn6_reset-state-onfocus.PNG" size="80" position="center" caption="Reset-state onFocus/onRefresh" alt="Reset-state onFocus/onRefresh"}

 1. Reset-state action is used when the onFocus/onRefresh event is triggered to reset the component's state or key.
-2. You can specify instanceId, this will be the name of the UI component.&#x20;
+2. You can specify instanceId, this will be the name of the UI component.
 3. And you need to specify the key, which will be the value of the UI component or the name of the key that you want to reset.

 **Example:**
-See the full example in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-actions/reset-state/static-data/reset-state-focus-load-refresh.jigx" target="_blank">GitHub</a>.&#x20;
+See the full example in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-actions/reset-state/static-data/reset-state-focus-load-refresh.jigx).

 :::CodeblockTabs
 onFocus.jigx